OPEnSLab-OSU/Loom/ReadMe_Documentation_Style_Guide.md

 ## Non-Documentation Comments

-General Comments
+The comments in the code that are not used to generate documentation should generally follow a style as follows:

+**General Comments**

 ```
-// Comment
+// Comment goes here
 code being
 commented on
 ```

+**Series of short statements**

-Series of short statements can also be commented as
+A series of short lines of code may also be commented as:

 ```
 statement1;			// comment 1